Heckie75/eQ-3-radiator-thermostat/README.md

 This script allows to control the bluetooth radiator thermostat with the Raspberry Pi's Raspian and other Linux distributions.

+Important:
+This script won't be maintained anymore.
+I have written a replacement which can be found here: https://github.com/Heckie75/Eqiva-Smart-Radiator-Thermostat

 ```
 $ ./eq3.exp 00:1A:22:07:FD:03